Chet Baker: Drug addiction and decline

-Soon after signing on with Riverside Records, Baker was arrested twice; the first arrest involving a stay at a Lexington hospital, then imprisonment at Riker's island for four months on drug charges.
+Soon after signing on with Riverside Records, Baker was arrested twice; the first arrest involved a stay at a Lexington hospital, then imprisonment at Rikers Island for four months on drug charges.
 Baker said he began using heroin in 1957.
 However, author Jeroen de Valk and pianist Russ Freeman said that Baker started heroin in the early 1950s.
 Freeman was Baker's musical director after Baker left the Mulligan quartet.
 Sometimes Baker pawned his instruments to buy drugs.

 In late 1959, Baker returned to Europe, recording in Italy what became known as the Milano sessions with arranger and conductor Ezio Leoni (Len Mercer) and his orchestra.
 Baker appeared as himself in the musicarello film, Howlers in the Dock.
 Tabloids reviled Baker for his drug habit and reckless womanizing and infidelity.
 In August 1960, he was imprisoned in Lucca for importing narcotics, forging prescriptions, and drug abuse.
 This forced Leoni to communicate through the prison warden to coordinate arrangements with Baker as they prepared for recording.

-Baker spent more than a year in jail, and was later expelled from Germany and the UK on drug-related offenses.
-He was deported to the U.S. from Germany for getting into trouble with the law a second time.
+Baker spent nearly a year and a half in jail, and was later arrested in West Germany and expelled to Switzerland, then France, later moving to England in August 1962.
+He appeared as himself in the film Stolen Hours, which was released in 1963.
+He was deported from England to France, because of a drug offense, in March 1963.
+He lived in Paris and performed there and in Spain over the next year, but after being arrested again, he was deported to the U.S. from Germany.
 He settled in Milpitas, California, performing in San Francisco and San Jose between jail terms for prescription fraud.

 Baker's first release in 1962, after his Italian prison sentence, was Chet Is Back! for RCA, balancing ballads with energetic bop.
 That same year, Baker collaborated with Ennio Morricone in Rome for a series of orchestral pop records, recording four original songs that he had composed during his prison sentence: "Chetty's Lullaby", "So che ti perderò", "Motivo su raggio di luna", and "Il mio domani".

 Baker returned to New York City in 1964.
 Throughout most of the 1960s, Baker played flugelhorn, and recorded music that could be classified as West Coast jazz.
-In 1964, he released The Most Important Jazz Album of 1964/65 under Colpix Records, and in 1965 he released Baby Breeze under Limelight.
+In 1964, he released The Most Important Jazz Album of 1964/65 on Colpix Records, and in 1965 he released Baby Breeze on Limelight.
 He then released five albums with Prestige, recorded in one week.